 Emotional Literacy Support Assistant (ELSA)

 Here at Carr Infant School not only do we value your child's education but also their welfare.
-Mrs Botterill and Mrs Everard are our trained ELSA's in school.
+Mrs Botterill, Mrs Everard and Miss Hutchinson are our trained ELSA's in school.

 At some time in our lives, we all experience difficulties and unfortunately children are not immune to the same problems adults encounter.
 At the school, we recognise the need to support your child through these difficult periods in their lives.